bbauska/BI-JS-for-webdev/README.md

 You can actually manipulate the styles using a style property.
 Let&apos;s do that as well.
-We can say spanOne.style.color and let&apos;s give it red.
+We can say <span class="consolas">spanOne.style.color</span> and let&apos;s give it red.
 If I click on &quot;Save&quot;, you will see that the text color has changed to red.

-Similarly, if you want to change the background, you can say spanTwo.style.backgroundColor, you can put any property here and let&apos;s give it green.
+Similarly, if you want to change the background, you can say
+<span class="consolas">spanTwo.style.backgroundColor</span>, you can put any property here and let&apos;s
+give it green.

 If I click on Save, you will see that the background of the second span has changed to green.

 Let&apos;s summarize this.
 The style property can be used to access and modify CSS styles of an